 - Ensure full compliance with current regulation, with Lydia Terms of Service, and with this Personal Data Protection Policy;

 - Resolve any contentious issues and honour contracts with third parties.

 6.1 To Lydia's banking partners, suppliers and operational contractors

 All of Clients’ personal data held by Lydia are protected and kept confidential in accordance with article L.511-33 of the monetary and financial code.
-Lydia Solutions may share Clients’ personal data with its Principals (SFPMEI ,Budget Insight and Treezor) and with its suppliers and operational service providers with whom Lydia is contractually tied, in order to provide certain services and process transactions, under condition that these third parties guarantee a sufficient level of protection of the data shared in compliance with article 561-7 II b of the monetary and financial code and in respect with the GDPR.
+Lydia Solutions may share Clients’ personal data with its Principals (Budget Insight Treezor and Tink) and with its suppliers and operational service providers with whom Lydia is contractually tied, in order to provide certain services and process transactions, under condition that these third parties guarantee a sufficient level of protection of the data shared in compliance with article 561-7 II b of the monetary and financial code and in respect with the GDPR.
 These partners and service providers only have access to the data that is strictly necessary for the execution of the contracts established with Lydia Solutions.

 Lydia may also share its Clients’ personal data to third party service providers or partners, under condition that these data are anonymised beforehand.
 Anonymising data means removing the following elements: phone number, address, and any other information that could identify the Client or allow him/her to be contacted directly.